 Research your roofers carefully.
 Often, getting recommendations from friends and family can help kick-start your search.
-Make sure that you go to visit other jobs the roofer has done, talk to previous clients, and look for online reviews.
+Make sure that you go to visit other jobs the roofer has done.
+You should also talk to previous clients, and look for online reviews.
 If your state requires a certification, ask to see it (and any other credentials the contractor may have!).
 Most importantly, verify that your roofing contractor is insured.
 If she or he is not, and they damage your property – or worse, themselves – you could be liable to pay for the damages.

 Consider Adding Vents to Your Roof